cisprague/Astro.IQ/docs/_posts/2017-03-16-Using-Ballistic-Guesses.md

 \end{align}
 $$

 , it is quite unsurprising that a random distribution of state nodes is likely to prevent the optimiser from converging to a *feasible* solutions.
-A smarter way to provide a guess that looks more natural, with respect to the system's dynamics, is to provide a *ballistic guess*, that is an uncontrolled trajectory.
+A smarter way to provide a guess that looks more natural, with respect to the system's dynamics, is to provide a *ballistic guess*, otherwise known as an uncontrolled trajectory.

 To do this one simply *propagates* or numerically integrates the system's dynamics from an initial state to an arbitrary *final time* $$t_f$$, and then samples $$M$$ evenly distributed nodes along the trajectory to subsequently input to the optimiser.
-However, one must ensure that all these nodes of the system's state are within the problem's state space bounds, that is $$\pmb{s}_k \forall k \in \{1,\dots,M\} \subset \mathcal{S} $$.
+However, one must ensure that all these nodes of the system's state are within the problem's state space bounds, that is $$\pmb{s}_k \forall k \in \{1,\dots,M\} \in \mathcal{S} $$.

 ## Astro.IQ Implementation
-Within the [*Astro.IQ*](https://github.com/CISprague/Astro.IQ) framework, one can easily define their own dynamical model, choose an optimisation method, and subsequently solve the trajectory optimisation with any of the many algorithms of [*PyGMO*](https://github.com/esa/pagmo).
-One can employ this methodology through the following step:
+Within the [*Astro.IQ*](https://github.com/CISprague/Astro.IQ) framework, one can easily

+1. Define their own dynamical model
+2. Choose an optimisation method
+3. Optimise the trajectory with any [*PyGMO*](https://github.com/esa/pagmo) algorithm.

 One first imports the necessary resources